 Second Place at the IIA/PICPA Case Competition

-In October 2018, an undergraduate team from Chatham won second place ($1,200) at the IIA (Internal Audit Association)/PICPA Case Competition!
+An undergraduate team from Chatham won second place ($1,200) at the IIA (Institute of Internal Auditors)/PICPA Case Competition!
 Judges offered unsolicited comments noting the "engaging" style, "out of the box" thinking and thoughtful answers to their questions.
 The competition included 20 institutions and 99 students from the region.